 “How much does it cost to build a home?”

-This is one of the most common questions we receive – and for good reason.
+This is one of the most common questions we receive – for good reason.
 The cost of a home is a critical factor in narrowing down your available options.

 Community and Homesite